Managed Bare Metal Essentials Service Level Agreement

 Calculation of Availability

-"Monthly Availability Percentage" is calculated by subtracting from 100% the percentage of minutes during the month in which any class of OVHcloud Service was Unavailable.
-Monthly Availability Percentage measurements exclude Unavailability resulting directly or indirectly from any Unavailability Exclusion (as defined below).
+"Monthly Availability Percentage" is calculated by subtracting from 100% the percentage of minutes during the calendar month in which the Service was Unavailable.

 Service Credits